 Jane (my partner) and I may need to let out our Four Oaks ground floor flat for a while due to a career opportunity.
 We used a Four Oaks conveyancing practice in 2001 but they have since shut and we did not think at the time seek any advice as to whether the lease prohibits the subletting of the flat.
 How do we find out?

 Some leases for properties in Four Oaks do contain a provision to say that subletting is only permitted with prior consent from the landlord.
 The landlord is not entitled to unreasonably refuse but, in such cases, they would need to see references.
 Experience suggests that problems are usually caused by unsatisfactory tenants rather than owner-occupiers and for that reason you can expect the freeholder to take up the references and consider them carefully before granting permission.

 I bought a studio flat in Four Oaks, conveyancing formalities finalised October 1996.
 Can you give me give me an indication of the likely cost of a lease extension?
 Similar properties in Four Oaks with an extended lease are worth £185,000.
 The ground rent is £65 invoiced every year.
 The lease terminates on 21st October 2080

 With just 59 years unexpired the likely cost is going to be between £20,900 and £24,200 as well as plus your own and the landlord's "reasonable" professional fees.

-The figure above a general guide to costs for renewing a lease, but we are not able to supply the actual costs without more comprehensive investigations.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-You should not take any other action placing reliance on this information before seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There may be additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first seeking the advice of a professional.